hwpengTristin/DRSA-Exo2Ego-VideoSynthesis/README.md

 # DRSA-Exo2Ego-VideoSynthesis
 For cue-free Exocentric-to-Egocentric cross-view Video Generation (E2VG) problem, we propose a cue-free video-based approach termed hierarchical Dynamic memory Refinement and Semantic Alignment (DRSA).
-Moreover, we create a new DSO ExoEgo dataset with dynamic exocentric scenes and rich interacting objects to broaden the research landscape in E2VG task.
+Moreover, we create a new DSO ExoEgo dataset with dynamic exocentric scenes and rich interacting objects to promote further the E2VG research.

 ## DSO ExoEgo Dataset